Fragile (Yes album): Background and recording

 Rehearsals took place in August 1971 in a small studio in Shepherd Market in London.
-As recording began, Kaye was reluctant to expand his sound beyond his Hammond organ and piano and play newer instruments, like the Mellotron or Moog synthesizer, causing artistic disagreements with his bandmates, particularly Anderson and Squire.
+As recording began, Kaye was reluctant to expand his sound beyond his Hammond organ and piano and play newer instruments, like the Mellotron or Moog synthesiser, causing artistic disagreements with his bandmates, particularly Anderson and Squire.
 Kaye was sacked from Yes, and at manager Brian Lane's insistence, surrendered his royalties from the first three albums in exchange for a cash sum of around $10,000.
-A replacement was quickly found in Rick Wakeman, a classically-trained pianist with experience playing a wide variety of keyboards.
+A replacement was quickly found in Rick Wakeman, a classically trained pianist with experience playing a wide variety of keyboards.
 Wakeman was a member of the folk rock band Strawbs and an in-demand session musician.
 He was offered a spot with David Bowie's touring band on the same day that he was asked to join Yes, but chose Yes due to the opportunity for more artistic freedom.
 He learned that the band were going to return to the US for another tour and flatly refused, but quickly realised that he was holding out on a good offer and accepted.
 Wakeman recalled the basis of "Roundabout" and "Heart of the Sunrise" were worked out by the end of his first day with the band.
-Squire spoke about that first session: "That marked the first real appearance of the Mellotron and Moog synthesizer on that—adding the flavour of those instruments to a piece we'd basically already worked out".
+Squire spoke about that first session: "That marked the first real appearance of the Mellotron and Moog synthesiser on that—adding the flavour of those instruments to a piece we'd basically already worked out".
 Wakeman was surprised to see how often the group argued amongst themselves, and at one point shortly after his arrival thought they were going to split.